joshfisidi/pijin/README.md

 - **Local Chats:** Engage in street-level conversations and exchange recommendations right on your block.
 - **Neighborhood & City-Wide Groups:** Stay in the loop with local events and discover hidden spots as you move about.
-- **Auto-Syncing:** As you travel, Pijin updates your channels automatically, ensuring you’re always connected with nearby communities.
+- **Auto-Syncing:** As you travel, Pijin updates your channels automatically, ensuring you're always connected with nearby communities.
-- **Fun & Fast Communication:** Send “Pijins” – short, preset question prompts with emoji, GIF, or image responses.
+- **Fun & Fast Communication:** Send "Pijins" – short, preset question prompts with emoji, GIF, or image responses.
 - **Secure & Ad-Free:** Enjoy a privacy-focused chat experience with no intrusive ads.

 ---